Top European Clubs Circle As Messi Calls Time At Barcelona - UrduPoint

 "In principle, this clause expired on June 10, but the unusual nature of this season disrupted by the coronavirus opened the way for Messi to ask to be released from his contract now," wrote Marca newspaper.

+To leave, "it is his right, he has deserved it.
+He has brought us a lot of happiness.
+Barca over the past ten years has been him."
+Around 100 fans gathered at the stadium Wednesday.

+"Last night I had trouble sleeping.
+We're here to shout our rage and our helplessness," said teacher Toni Colome, a fan for 21 years.

-According to Spanish media, Messi met with new manager Ronald Koeman last week and told the Dutchman he currently saw himself "more out than in" at the club.
+"I still can't believe it ...
+I was getting used to the idea that he was going to have to retire one day, that's life.
+But not like this."
+According to Spanish media, Messi met with new manager Ronald Koeman last week and told the Dutchman he saw himself "more out than in" at the club.

 Koeman has vowed to "fight to put Barca back on top" and said at his unveiling he was hopeful Messi would remain at the club for several more years.

-The Lisbon loss to Bayern, Barca's heaviest in Europe, exposed an ageing team that Messi repeatedly had said was simply not good enough as his relations with the club hierarchy grew increasingly strained.
+The Lisbon loss to Bayern, Barca's heaviest in Europe, exposed an ageing team that Messi has repeatedly said was not good enough as his relations with the club hierarchy grew increasingly strained.